-Regine completed a PhD on publications as sites of exhibition in the 1960s under the supervision of Prof. Dr. Beatrice von Bismarck.
-Her book, Ausstellen in Publikationen, published by Edition Metzel in 2024, is based on extensive archival research conducted at MoMA in New York and the Archives of American Art in Washington, D.C., supported by a doctoral grant from the German Academic Exchange Service (DAAD).
-She further pursued her research as a guest researcher at the Getty Research Institute in Los Angeles from March to May 2016 and as a Predoctoral Visiting Scholar at the Courtauld Institute of Art in London in 2018/2019.
-Currently, she is developing a postdoctoral project exploring the concept of ‘planetarity’ in contemporary art discourse.
-She is also one of the founding members of the Exhibition Ecologies Working Group and preparing an anthology at the intersection of exhibition studies and in environmental humanities, together with Friederike Schäfer.
+Regine Ehleiter earned her PhD on publications as sites of exhibition in the 1960s at the Hochschule für Grafik und Buchkunst Leipzig under the supervision of Beatrice von Bismarck.
+Her monograph Ausstellen in Publikationen (Edition Metzel, 2024) draws on extensive archival research conducted at MoMA Archives in New York and the Archives of American Art in Washington, D.C., and was supported by a doctoral grant from the German Academic Exchange Service (DAAD).
+She further advanced her research as a guest scholar at the Getty Research Institute in Los Angeles from March to May 2016 and as a Predoctoral Visiting Scholar at the Courtauld Institute of Art in London in 2018/2019.
+In her second book project she focuses on the concept of ‘planetarity’ in contemporary art and curatorial discourse.
+In addition, she is also one of the founding members of the Exhibition Ecologies Working Group and preparing an anthology on the intersections of exhibition studies and ecology (De Gruyter 2026, together with Friederike Schäfer).

-Regine has taught on B.A. and M.A. level at the Academy of Fine Arts Leipzig (WS 2021/22, SS 2022), at Burg Giebichenstein in Halle (WS 2020), at the University of Hildesheim (WS 2019/2020, SS 2020), in the Curatorial Studies program at Goethe Universität/Städelschule Frankfurt (WS 2017/18), and in the Cultural Studies department at the University of Leipzig (WS 2014/15).
-She regularly contributes to art magazines and exhibition catalogues.
+Her teaching engagements span both Bachelor’s and Masters’s level at the Hochschule für Grafik und Buchkunst Leipzig (WS 2021/22, SS 2022), Burg Giebichenstein University of Art and Design in Halle (WS 2020), the University of Hildesheim (WS 2019/2020, SS 2020), the Curatorial Studies program at Goethe Universität/Städelschule Frankfurt am Main (WS 2017/18), and the Cultural Studies department at the University of Leipzig (WS 2014/15).
+Apart from her academic publications, she regularly contributes to art magazines and exhibition catalogues.

 https://hgb-leipzig.academia.edu/RegineEhleiter